The North Mississippi Guide to Professional Home Pest Control

 Armyworm control can happen with an insecticide treatment.
 But since armyworms can have multiple generations per year, you may need numerous applications per year to keep these pests at bay.

-Chinch bugs are another lawn-destroying common Memphis insect.
+Chinch bugs are another common lawn-destroying insect.

 Since they are only one-sixth of an inch long, you may not notice their blackish-gray bodies or white wings, but you will notice the lawn damage they cause.